-The False Claims Act (FCA) has been one of the federal government's tools in its campaign against fraud in various sectors.
-By revisiting and regularly updating its approaches, the government stresses its intent to strictly enforce FCA in all areas.
-As part of this process, the Department of Justice (DOJ) recently issued statements and guidance regarding its plans of new approaches to FCA cases – a move which is expected to impact its enforcement efforts.
+The False Claims Act (FCA) is one of the federal government's most powerful tools to combat fraud in various industry sectors.
+By revisiting and regularly updating its approaches, the government continues to affirm its intent to pursue FCA claims.
+As part of this process, the Department of Justice (DOJ) recently issued statements and guidance regarding its plans of new approaches to FCA cases – a move which is expected to expand its enforcement efforts.

-In light of this, it is imperative for companies to stay up-to-date with the emerging changes and how they can guard their businesses.
+It is imperative for companies to stay up-to-date with these emerging changes and how they can guard their businesses.

 In this LIVE Webcast, a seasoned panel of thought leaders and professionals brought together by The Knowledge Group will provide the audience with an in-depth analysis of the recent developments in False Claims Act enforcement.
-Speakers will also present the important issues and best defense strategies surrounding this rapidly evolving area of law.
+Speakers will also present key defense strategies for companies defending against FCA claims in this rapidly evolving area of law.